-The absolute maximum rating of collector-emitter voltage of the IGBT is specified below.

-During operation of the IPM, the voltage between P and N() is usually applied to one phase of upper or lower side IGBT.
-Therefore, the voltage applied between P and N() must not exceed absolute maximum ratings of IGBT.
-The Collector-Emitter voltages specified in absolute maximum rating are described below.
+The absolute maximum rating of Collector-Emitter voltage of the IGBT is specified below.
+During operation of the Small IPM, the voltage between P-N(U, V, W) is usually applied to one phase of upper or lower side IGBT.
+Therefore, the voltage applied between P-N(U, V, W) must not exceed the absolute maximum ratings of IGBT.
+The absolute maximum rating is described below.